 Do you need to get a translation done?
-What kind of translator should you ask to provide you with a sworn translation?
-And for a technical translation?
+Who can provide you with a certified translation?
+A financial translation?
+Or a technical translation?

 The world of translation is a vast and varied one.
-There are different translation techniques, diverse theories about translation and eight different translation services types, including technical translation, judicial translation and certified translation.
+Besides different translation techniques and multiple translation theories, you can find multiple translation services types, including technical translation, judicial translation or certified translation.
+See 8 different types of translation below:

 1. Technical Translation